Why Hire a Berkeley, CA Title IX Lawyer

 Additional Consequences from Your Educational Institution

-Sexual harassment or other academic violations in Berkeley, CA, could result in administrative proceedings, restricted access to certain areas on campus, your transcripts being withheld, suspension, or expulsion.
+Sexual harassment or other academic violations in Berkeley, Oakland, and other areas around Alameda County could result in administrative proceedings, restricted access to certain areas on campus, your transcripts being withheld, suspension, or expulsion.

 Further, schools do not require proof of guilt beyond a reasonable doubt but rather a preponderance of the evidence.
 It is much easier for the prosecution to prove you were more likely than not to commit the crime rather than prove your guilt beyond a reasonable doubt.